ibrow19/Snake-Engine/README.md

 # Snake Engine
-2D game engine using SDL.
+2D game engine using SDL and OpenGL.

 SDL2 cmake scripts used from: https://github.com/tcbrindle/sdl2-cmake-scripts